-After the completion of the written assessments in June 2019, the HKEAA recruited 55 Marking Assistants, 760 Markers and 89 Assistant Examiners to assist with marking and check-marking which took place at the assessment centres from 6 to 16 July 2019 for P.3, from 6 to 18 July 2019 for P.6 and from 6 to 24 July 2019 for S.3.
+After the completion of the written assessments in June 2023, the HKEAA recruited 38 Marking Assistants, 769 Markers and 87 Assistant Examiners to assist with marking and check-marking which took place at the assessment centres from 8 to 28 July 2023.
 All the Markers and Assistant Examiners were qualified serving teachers.
 Attainment of the Language Proficiency Assessment for Teachers in English was also one of the requirements for English Language Markers and Assistant Examiners.
-Before marking commenced, workshops were provided to Markers and Assistant Examiners for training on the functionality of OSM.
+Before marking commenced, training workshops on the functionality of OSM were provided to Markers and Assistant Examiners.
 Moreover, Markers' meetings were conducted in July to familiarise Markers with the marking schemes.

 OSM not only enhances the marking quality but also improves the efficiency of the marking process.
-The OSM is able to distribute the writing scripts of Chinese Language and English Language for double marking instantly and independently.
-When the scores between two marks exceed the allowed range, the OSM will automatically distribute the scripts to the Assistant Examiners for third marking to ensure consistency in marking.
-During the marking period, the Assistant Examiners monitor the performance of Markers by check-marking the scripts randomly.
-Subject managers and officers of the HKEAA are able to instantaneously monitor the marking process, and take prompt actions when necessary.
+The writing scripts of Chinese Language and English Language can be distributed by the OSM to two Markers for marking instantly and independently.
+When the scores between two Markers exceed the pre-set range, the OSM will automatically distribute the scripts to the

+Assistant Examiners for third marking to ensure consistency in marking.
+During the marking period, the Assistant Examiners cross-check the scripts of Markers randomly.
+Subject managers and officers of the HKEAA are able to instantaneously monitor the marking progress, and take prompt actions when necessary.